oslabs-beta/starfleet/README.md

 [![Package on npm](https://img.shields.io/npm/v/postgraphile.svg?style=flat)](https://www.npmjs.com/)

 _**With one command, enable your MongoDB project to be able to utilize the high-performance GraphQL API!**_
 _**Interested in trying out GraphQL?
-Quickly convert all your moongoose schemas to easil viewable GraphQL pieces.**_
+Quickly convert all your moongoose schemas to easily viewable GraphQL pieces.**_

 **Starfleet** is a command line tool that lets you easily harness the flexibility of MongoDB with the declarative power of GraphQL.

-[**GraphQL**](https://graphql.org/) is a rapidly growing data query and manipulation language for APIs, eliminating issues that come with RESTful API services such as over- and under-fetching data.
-GraphQL is language agnostic, it incorporates strong data types, and it has built in instrospection - what more is there to love?
+[**GraphQL**](https://graphql.org/) is a popular and rapidly growing data query and manipulation language for APIs, eliminating issues that come with RESTful API services, such as the over- and under-fetching data.
+GraphQL is language agnostic and it incorporates strong data types.
+It even has built in instrospection - what more is there to love?

 [**MongoDB**](https://www.mongodb.com/) is one of the most popular NoSQL database management systems out there.
 Its document-oriented structure lends itself to high horizontal scalability and the enforcement of strong data integrity.
 It is also open-sourced and has a great community!

 GraphQL requires a lot of boilerplate code just to get started, whether or not you're starting from scratch or have an existing codebase.
-Starfleet gives you a powerful and convenient alternative for onboarding GraphQL.
-You can use Starfleet via the CLI, with the ability to both create and test any project that utilizes MongoDB with mongoose ODM.
+Starfleet gives you a powerful and convenient way to onboard GraphQL.
+You can access Starfleet via the CLI, with the ability to both create and test any project that utilizes MongoDB with mongoose ODM.
 You can even use it to spin up your project in a **docker** container!
+Sound good?
 Let's get started!

 ## Prerequisites

 File(s) of the mongoose models that you'd like converted, preferably in one folder.
-Starfleet will generate a graphqlsrc file directory containing all the boilerplate GraphQL pieces from these files.
+Starfleet will generate a '/graphqlsrc' file directory containing all the boilerplate GraphQL pieces from these files.

 If you want to deploy your project using docker, you must set up docker beforehand (https://docs.docker.com/get-started/).